vilyaua/test_task/docs/design-notes.md

   ### Branch Strategy

   1. main = production truth.
-      - Always deploy production from main.
-      - Protect the branch (required reviews, CI pass, no direct pushes).
+      - No direct pushes; protect the branch so only PRs from `development` can merge.
+      - Require at least one approval from the repository owner (me) before merging.
+  2. development = integration branch.
+      - Day-to-day work lands here via direct pushes (small fixes) or PRs from feature branches.
+      - Keep it deployable so promoting to `main` is a fast forward + review cycle.
-  2. Short-lived feature branches.
+  3. Short-lived feature branches.
-      - Create feature/<ticket> branches off main.
+      - Create `feature/<ticket>` branches off `development`.
-      - Work locally, commit often, push to GitHub.
-      - Open a PR back to main.
+      - Push regularly, open PRs targeting `development`, and squash when they merge.
-  3. One PR = one change.
+  4. One PR = one change.
-      - They stay focused and easy to review.
+      - Keeps reviews small and makes it easy to cherry-pick into `main` when needed.
       - Rebase (or fast-forward) before merging to avoid merge commits.

   ———